Jan. 31, 2013 By Bill Parry

-Construction of a new elementary school on 42nd Street in Sunnyside is about to begin, which public officials and parents say is desperately needed to combat school overcrowding.
+Construction of a new elementary school on 42nd Street in Sunnyside is about to begin.

 A ceremonial groundbreaking of PS 313 was held by local politicians and representatives of the School Construction Authority this morning.
 The new school, to be located at 45-45 42nd Street, will be a five story red-brick building and will provide 430 seats for students from kindergarten through 5th grade.
 It is scheduled to open in September, 2014.